 One unfortunate byproduct of using the Internet on business computers and mobile devices is viruses and other security threats.
 According to Retail Online Integration, 71 percent of IT managers said programs like spyware and malware are serious concerns, and 88 percent are concerned about workers downloading or using unauthorized programs that can lead to viruses.
 That's why having effective anti virus software and addressing security issues is so important for averting threats.

 Here are four types of protection that can keep your business's network safe.

 A major catalyst for viruses, malware, trojans, and adware is email attachments.
-A good example is the “Melissa virus” that was created in the late ’90s, which wreaked havoc on numerous accounts.
+A good example is the "Melissa virus" that was created in the late '90s, which wreaked havoc on numerous accounts.
 With email being a primary form of communication for many businesses, this is one of the first areas to address.
 Choosing an email provider that places an emphasis on security through anti virus and spam protection is smart and should minimize your risks considerably.
 Ideally, they will also offer email encryption so sensitive information is safeguarded at all times.
-The BusinessBee BuzzGrid is a helpful resource for comparing business email providers so you can find the right one that offers all the security features you are looking for.

 3. Wireless Network Security